-10 surprising foods high in vitamin D
+10 everyday foods high in vitamin D

 Vitamin D plays an essential role in bone health, immunity, and mood, yet many people in the UK don’t get enough, especially during the darker months.